Admission as an Exchange Student

-Once you fulfill the requirements for being an exchange student, you will receive the application for residence permit (ST1 form) from Roskilde University.
+Once you fulfil the requirements for being an exchange student, you will receive the application for residence permit (ST1 form) from Roskilde University.

 You will find a step-by-step guide for submitting an application to the Danish Agency for International Recruitment and Integration here.

 The processing time of your application for a residence permit may take up to 2 months from the date that the Danish Agency for International Recruitment and Integration receives a fully completed application from you.
 This means that you must begin the application process as soon as you receive the application from Roskilde University.

 Please note that Roskilde University has no influence on the process.
 If you have any questions regarding your submitted application, please contact the Danish Agency.

 You learn more about fee for applying and contact information here.